zoneout215/zoneout215/README.md

 -->

 - 🇳🇱 I’m currently in Utrecht
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning GIT
 - 🤖 Most of the time I'm writing on Python and R.
 - 😄 Pronouns: he/him
 - ♟️ Amateur chess enjoyer